Saurav-K-Shastri/D-GEC/README.md

 conda env create -f environment.yml
 ```

-We will upload the demo on line sampling by Sept 6th.
+We will upload the demo on line sampling by Sep 6, 2022.